-- Early drop off each morning from 8.00am to the start of school day - Lunchtime supervised by Learning Mentors every day they oversee a different game which is open to all pupils during KS1 and KS2 - After school provision 3.00-6.00 - Additional after school clubs on Monday (gymnastics), Wednesday (tennis) and Friday (football) 3.00-4.00 - Homework club on Mondays 3.00-4.00 for pupils in KS2 - ReachOut Mentoring on Tuesdays 3.00-6.00 for 14 pupils in years 5 and 6 g) What support is available for improving the emotional and social development of pupils with SEND?
+- Early drop off each morning from 8.00am to the start of school day - Lunchtime supervised by Learning Mentors every day they oversee a different game which is open to all pupils during KS1 and KS2 - After school provision 3.00-6.00 - Additional after-school clubs on Monday (gymnastics), Wednesday (tennis) and Friday (football) 3.00-4.00 - Homework club on Mondays 3.00-4.00 for pupils in KS2 g) What support is available for improving the emotional and social development of pupils with SEND?

 The school also provides opportunities for pupils to go on school trips and we organise an annual residential trip for year 6.
-We will involve parents of pupils with SEND in the planning of school trips and the residential to assess the benefits and risks and identify how the needs of individual pupils can be best met.
+We will involve parents/carers of pupils with SEND in the planning of school trips and the residential to assess the benefits and risks and identify how the needs of individual pupils can be best met.

-The culture and structures within the school aim to encourage the emotional and social development for all pupils, including those with SEND.
+The culture and structures within the school aim to encourage the emotional and social development of all pupils, including those with SEND.

-We work hard to create a culture within the school that values all pupils, allows them to feel a sense of belonging and makes it possible to talk about problems in a nonstigmatising way.
+We work hard to create a culture within the school that values all pupils, allows them to feel a sense of belonging, and makes it possible to talk about problems in a non-stigmatising way.
 We have clear policies on behaviour and bullying that set out the responsibilities of everyone in the school.
 We have clear systems and processes so that staff can identify and respond to mental health difficulties.